LOGIC SCHOOL

 All Rhetoric students are eligible for additional Fine Arts electives as schedules allow.
 All of these electives are in addition to, and are not a substitute for, the required fine arts credit for grades 9 and 10.- AP ART HISTORY (10th–12th)

 This class will explore challenging repertoire, including chamber music.
-Students in chamber orchestra will have additional performance opportunities, including playing for the musical.
+Students in chamber orchestra will have additional performance opportunities, including playing for the musical, mariachi, and docent demonstrations.
 Students who plan on auditioning for Region Orchestra are encouraged to sign up for this class.
-An interview with the orchestra instructor is required. (.5 elective credit) - ELECTIVE JAZZ ENSEMBLE
+An interview with the orchestra instructor is required. (.5 elective credit) - ELECTIVE JAZZ ENSEMBLE (9th–12th)

 Musicology (the study of music) will give students the opportunity to study music history, various styles of music, music theory, and music composition.
 Music theory, one of the seven liberal arts of the Middle Ages, is the study of the relationships between musical harmonies.
 The main objective for the student is not just to interpret music—that is the task of the performer—but to communicate fluently in the language of music. (.5 elective credit)